 Both the Ohio Power and Ohio WL belt are 10 mm thick, 4″ wide, vegetable-tanned leather belts with single-prong buckles.
-The Ohio Power Belt maintains the 4″ width all the way around as is typical of a power belt, and the Ohio WL Belt is still 4″ wide in the back, but tapers down to 2″ in the front.
-This difference in width is to help eliminate the risk of making bar-to-belt contact during the Olympic lifts.
+The Ohio Power Belt maintains 4″ width all the way around as is typical of a power belt, and the Ohio WL Belt is still 4″ wide in the back, but tapers to 2″ in the front.
+This difference in width is to help eliminate the risk of making bar contact to the belt during the Olympic lifts.

-***If you are ordering this for a gift, note that the sizing for lifting belts is not the same as a person’s pant size, but rather the distance around their mid-section, right at the belly button.
+***If you are ordering this for a gift, note that the sizing for lifting belts is NOT the same as a person’s pant size, but rather the distance around their mid-section; at the belly button.

 Bose Soundlink Mini Bluetooth Speaker

 Good ol’ Bose with their tiny but loud speakers.
-I grabbed one of these Soundlink speakers for my gym last year because a) I hate headphones of any kind in the gym, and b) I didn’t want to commit any space for a stereo.
+I bought one of the Soundlink Speakers for my gym last year because a) I hate headphones of any kind in the gym, and b) I didn’t want to commit any space for a stereo.
 I think I made a good choice.

 It’s a Bose, so it’s unnecessary expensive, but after I reluctantly paid for mine and got it set up, I couldn’t have been more pleased.
 The system has lots of bass and the music is crystal clear, so no sound quality issues.
 It plugs in to the wall or a USB source, but it will also run for like 10 hours on the rechargeable battery, so it can be taken outside on nice days.
 Way, way better than dealing with headphones when squatting.

 Let me tell you that this little guy is plenty loud for a garage gym.
-Even with a 36″ high-speed steel fan blasting I don’t need to crank it; and I train to black metal.
+Even with a 36″ metal high speed fan blasting I don’t need to crank it; and I train to black metal.
 Not something you play on low volume. $199 everywhere.
 Check out the like 800 reviews on Amazon.
 I’m not alone in my opinion.

 Rogue Adjustable/Utility Bench 2.0

 I like the Rogue 2.0 for a couple reasons.
-First because they’ve reduced the gap between the seat and the backrest; not a big deal when the bench is angled, but a huge perk for when the bench is being used flat.
-Also this bench has a handle and wheels for easily mobility, one of those things that seems “whatever” until you don’t have it and you have to manhandle a 100+ pound bench around the gym.
+First because they’ve reduced the gap between the seat and the backrest; not a big deal when the bench is angled, but a pretty big deal when the bench is being used as a flat bench.
+Also the Rogue has a handle and wheels for easy mobility, one of those things that seems “meh” until you don’t have it and you have to manhandle a 100+ pound bench around the gym.

 The 2.0 is adjustable from 0 degrees to 85 degrees.
-The 2″x3″ 11-gauge frame is indestructible, and it’s a Rogue, so it’s made in the USA.
+The indestructible frame is made with 2″x3″ 11-gauge steel, and it’s a Rogue, so it’s made in the USA.
 This would be an awesome thing to find under a tree. -$545